 by Linda Nagata

-The sample story below, Spectral Expectations, is the first story in Goddesses & Other Stories and is Linda Nagata’s first published fiction.
+The free sample story below, Spectral Expectations, is the first story in Goddesses & Other Stories and is Linda Nagata’s first published fiction.

 Spectral Expectations Copyright © 1987 by Linda Nagata.
 No part of this story may be reproduced or republished without permission in writing from the author.